BobRandomNumber/ComfyUI-QoL-Pack/README.md

 ## ⚠️ Important: Conflicts

-This package contains modified versions of scripts found in `ComfyUI-Custom-Scripts` by `pysssss`.
+This package contains modified versions of scripts found in `ComfyUI-Custom-Scripts` by `pythongosssss`.

-**You should not have this pack and the original `ComfyUI-Custom-Scripts` by `pysssss` installed at the same time**, as they may conflict and cause issues with your menus.
+**You should not have this pack and the original `ComfyUI-Custom-Scripts` installed at the same time**, as they may conflict and cause issues with your menus.

 Please choose one pack or the other.
 This `QoL-Pack` was created to provide a stable, minimal alternative.

 ## Credits and Attribution

-This package would not be possible without the foundational work done by the original author.
-The features included here are heavily based on, and are a slimmed-down, refactored version of, scripts from the following repository:
+This package is based on work done by the original author.
+The features included here are based on a slimmed-down, refactored version of, scripts from the following repository:

 -   **Original Project:** [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts)
--   **Original Author:** `pysssss` (pythongosssss)
+-   **Original Author:** `pythongosssss`

 Specifically, this pack modifies and builds upon:
 -   `betterCombos.js`
 -   `workflowImage.js`

-Full credit goes to `pysssss` for creating these excellent utilities for the ComfyUI community.
+Full credit goes to `pythongosssss` for creating these excellent utilities for the ComfyUI community.